rciorba/rciorba.github.io/2019/03-learning-elixir.md

 Maybe it's because of my Python background, but sometimes I found myself yearning for something like inheritance to reduce boilerplate in my Erlang code.
-So I'm very happy to see Elixir's use.
+So I'm very happy to see Elixir's `use`.

 Now while it might look like inheritance at first glance, it's actually macro expansion.
+I can't say much more about this because I haven't really used it yet

+### Modules in the shell

+This might not be a huge deal, but for me it's great I can use the shell to quickly test out an ideea.

 ## Those I'm not sure about